 When it comes to referrer headers, setting stricter policies than necessary could harm your traffic for no good reason.
-If your website contains public information that can do little or no harm when connected to a visitor's identity, it makes sense to use a default of
+If your website contains public information that can do little or no harm when connected to a visitor's identity, it makes sense to use a default response header “

 strict-origin-when-cross-origin should be the default.
 If even your domain name alone may already give away private information when connected to a visitor's identity, or your website is merely an app with only very volatile content, then a value of

 You can override a site-wide Referrer-Policy default for specific pages with a META tag, for instance: